MobilityData/gtfs-validator/docs/USAGE.md

 which will:
 1. execute the validator on the dataset available at: http://webapps.thebus.org/transitdata/Production/google_transit.zip
-1. store the validation report as report.json in the gtfs-validator-reports bucket owned by MobilityData in the folder sha_value/id_value
+1. store the validation report as report.json in the bucket specified by environment variable `VALIDATION_REPORT_BUCKET` sha_value/id_value.

 ⚠️ You must be an authenticated user to push data to gtfs-validator-reports, see docs.